It is the applicants responsibility to ensure referees are aware that they have been nominated to provide a reference by the deadline date.

-The 2016 recruitment statistics are availble on our foundation recruitment page
+The 2016 recruitment statistics are availble on our Allocation Process page.

 Once you have been allocated to HEE Yorkshire and the Humber UoA, had your group match confirmed (NYEC / SY / WY) and you know which Foundation School you have been allocated to, you can preference the programmes for that school.

 Once notified of your Group / Foundation School allocation, you then have until 17:00pm on the 15th March 2017 to rank the programmes for that Group / Foundation School in order of preference.